 Video applications like broadcasting, broadcast contribution, virtual reality applications, … require features that MPEG-4 AVC / H.264 or HEVC / H.265 do not offer.

 JPEG XS has a much lower complexity than any inter-frame codec like the MPEG ones.
-It leads to much cheaper implementation, a tiny FPGA footprint and there is no need to store frames in an additional DDR.
+It leads to much cheaper implementation, a tiny FPGA footprint and there is no need to store frames in an additional DDR memory chip.
 It also has a more balanced complexity between encoder and decoder, making it more suitable for environments where you have the same number of encoders and decoders.
 MPEG-4 AVC / H.264 encoders are much more complex than the decoder.

 In fact, JPEG XS not only targets high-end video applications, but is suitable anywhere where uncompressed video is currently used and needs to maintain high quality levels, while wanting to gain efficiency - and who wouldn’t want that?
 Hence, there is also a great focus on consumer electronics such as mobile devices, cars, TVs and other screens, etc.